secnate/secnate.github.io/_resources/coding.md

 One can't run before learning to walk.
 Focus on the fundamentals.
 Do the exercises.
 {: style="text-align: justify;"}

 This list _will not_ cover all the languages and tools one might use in InfoSec.
 That is impossible.
 Instead, it will build a foundation that allows one to easily pivot to new libraries, frameworks, or languages needed for their InfoSec goals.
+I explained the reasoning for it in [another post](https://secnate.github.io/advice/learning-to-code-for-infosec/).
 {: style="text-align: justify;"}

 ## Python